adamgifford-behavr/exercise_prediction/README.md

 The Docker container is run in detached mode, use ``docker stop ...`` to stop the container once finished testing.
 See ``docker stop --help`` for details.

+**Publishing**

+For information on publishing the streaming service container image, see the detailed documentation in `docs`.

 **Model Monitoring**

 To simulate a streaming monitoring service: